ryansoe/tgg-park-csv-gen/README.md

    - Boosts for tokens found in tags/name (e.g., museum, viewpoint, memorial, plaque, heritage, statue, garden, bridge).
    - Penalties for utilitarian tokens (e.g., toilet, parking, bench, waste).
    - Keep rows with positive total score.
-4. Selection (≤ 2 miles by default)
+4. Selection (≤ 3 miles by default)
    - Sort by score and run a greedy nearest-neighbor: start at the highest score, add the next best nearby (score − distance) while total distance ≤ `--max-miles`, up to `--max-points`.
+Unnamed POIs are excluded from selection.
 5. Export
    - Write selected rows to CSV with the columns listed above.